BTR-40

-The BTR-40 (БТР, from Бронетранспортёр, or Bronetransporter, literally "armoured transporter".†) is a Soviet open-topped, wheeled armoured personnel carrier and reconnaissance vehicle.
+The BTR-40 (БТР, from Бронетранспортёр, or Bronetransporter, literally "armoured transporter".) is a Soviet open-topped, wheeled armoured personnel carrier and reconnaissance vehicle.
 It is often referred to as the Sorokovka in Soviet service.
 It was eventually replaced in the APC role by the BTR-152 and in the scout car role by the BRDM-1.

 Development history

-The BTR-40's development began in early 1947 at the design bureau of the Gorky Automobile Factory under the leadership of V. A. Dedkov.
-The concept was a successor to the BA-64B armoured car which went out of production in 1946.
+The BTR-40's development began in 1944 at the design bureau of V. A. Dedkov under the leadership of chief designer V. K. Rubstov, based on a modified GAZ-63 chassis.
+The concept was a successor to the BA-64B armoured car, which went out of production in 1946.
 The design team also included L. W. Kostikin and P.I.
 Muziukin.
 Two prototypes designated BTR-141 were completed in 1947.
-The first was armed with two coaxial 14.5 mm KPVT heavy machine guns on a rotatable mount which was protected by armour plate at the front and sides.
+The first was armed with two coaxial 14.5 mm KPVT heavy machine guns on a rotatable mount that was protected by armour plate at the front and sides.
 The second had no fixed armament.
 Neither one was accepted for service.
-In 1950 two new prototypes were produced.
+In 1950, two new prototypes were produced.
 Those had a different shape of armour including an upright rear armour.
-Again one prototype had no fixed armament and the second was armed with two coaxial 14.5 mm KPVT heavy machine guns.
+Again, one prototype had no fixed armament and the second was armed with two coaxial 14.5 mm KPVT heavy machine guns.
 These were accepted into service as BTR-40 and BTR-40A respectively.

 The vehicle's drawbacks, such as its poor cross-country performance and problems with crossing water obstacles, compelled the design team to produce, in late 1954, what was planned to be an amphibious variant of the BTR-40.
 It received the designation BTR-40P (with the 'P' standing for plavayushchiy – "floating").
 During the design process, the vehicle moved away from the APC concept and became an amphibious armoured scout car.
 It received a new designation, BRDM.

 Description

 Overview

-The BTR-40's design was based on the GAZ-63 four wheel drive truck which went into production in 1946, using its chassis and most other internal mechanical components, while the six-cylinder engine was based on the design of the GAZ-12 ZIM unit.
-The design featured a self-bearing body which was a new feature in Soviet vehicles.
+The BTR-40's design was based on the GAZ-63 four wheel drive truck, which went into production in 1946, using its chassis and most other internal mechanical components, while the six-cylinder engine was based on the design of the GAZ-12 ZIM unit.
+The design featured a self-bearing body, which was a new feature in Soviet vehicles.
 The hull has two side doors for the commander and driver and a back door.
 The vehicle can transport up to eight fully equipped soldiers or 1 tonne of cargo.

 Protection

-The BTR-40's armour is from 6 mm to 8 mm thick which gives it protection from small arms fire and the shell splinters of its time, but does not protect it against modern artillery fragments and .50-calibre machine gun fire.
+The BTR-40's armour is from 6 mm to 8 mm thick, which gives it protection from small arms fire and the shell splinters of its time, but does not protect it against modern artillery fragments and .50-calibre machine gun fire.
 The BTR-40-series tyres are not protected by armour.
 They are particularly vulnerable to puncture from fire of all kinds.
 The vehicle has no roof and is normally covered with a tarpaulin to protect the crew, transported cargo or troops from rain and snow.
-However this makes it unable to mount any of the SGMB machine guns.
+However, this makes it unable to mount any SGMB machine guns.